 Templates available

-To create a job, go to the “new job” area and select the appropriate version.
-Note that jobs can be switched from existing templates, but we recommend that this is only done after the annual rollover to avoid loss of work.
+Note - jobs can be switched from existing non-LCE series templates, but we recommend that this is only done after the annual rollover to avoid loss of work as there are some common pages many are obviously different or have been removed.